gitguuddd/MindeChain/README.md

    ```
 - Choose the first option to generate a desired number of users, you'll be asked to provide count of generated users, name base, min and max values of MindeCoin a user can have
-- Choose the second option to generate transactions, min and max values of Mindecoins  will be equal to ```minMindecoins+0.00000001*maxMindecoins and 0.69420*maxMindecoins```
+- Choose the second option to generate transactions, min and max values of Mindecoins  will be equal to ```0.69420*minMindecoins and 0.69420*maxMindecoins```
 - Choose the third option to generate blocks
-- Choose the fourth option to output block info to blocklog.txt file
+- Choose the fourth option to output info of all the blocks to ```BlockLog.txt``` file
 - Choose the fifth option to exit the program

 ---